How to get by car to Ostrog Monastery in Montenegro?

 How long is the road to Ostrog Monastery in Montenegro?

-Is Ostrog Monastery in Montenegro worth it?
+Is Ostrog Monastery in Montenegro worth the drive?